Dimitridherr/Minesweeper/README.md

 # CMPSC221Project
-Simple Minesweeper game

-A simple minesweeper game made as a final project for CMPSC 221: Object Oriented Programming with Web.
+A minesweeper game made as a final project for CMPSC 221: Object Oriented Programming.
+This was a part of a final project where a team of myself and two others had to make a final application to test what we learned.
+Our team decided to make a minesweeper game due to its rules being concrete and testable.
+Our collaboration involved regular meetings, testing, and a final document to outline our creation.